City of Canterbury: Political control

 The council has been under no overall control since April 2023.
 Following the May 2023 elections a Labour and Liberal Democrat coalition was formed to run the council, led by Labour councillor Alan Baldock.
+The coalition broke down in May 2026, since when Labour have been running the council as a minority administration.

 Political control of the council since the 1974 reforms has been as follows: